EXPLAINER-What are the snags in Germany's gas levy on consumers? | Headlines

 - Germany

-Germany's cabinet agreed late on Thursday to impose a gas price levy on consumers, aiming to help struggling importers including Uniper cope with soaring prices due to reduced Russian supply.
+Germany's gas market operator is set to announce on Aug.
+15 the size of a gas price levy on consumers, to help Uniper and other importers cope with soaring prices due to reduced Russian supply.
+Germany's cabinet on Aug.
+4 agreed to impose the levy from October 2022 to April 2024.

-The levy aims to share the additional cost of replacing gas from Russia among all users, including households and industrial consumers, with the proceeds available to all companies that need to replace Russian gas.
-But there are several hurdles to raising the fees that must be overcome ahead of the winter heating season which starts in October.
+It aims to share 90% of importers' additional costs of replacing a shortage of gas from Russia among both households and industrial consumers.
+But there are several hurdles to raising the fees that must be overcome ahead of the winter heating season startings in October.

 Utilities - wedged between importers and squeezed end consumers - fear being stuck with back-breaking costs.
 Here are the pitfalls that government and legal sources say lawmakers must address:

-COSTS PILE UP FOR CONSUMERS The government so far expects to impose a levy of between 1.5-5.0 euro cents per kilowatt hour (kWh) on consumers to pay for 90% of the higher cost of wholesale gas, plus an as yet unspecified levy for gas storage.
+COSTS PILE UP FOR CONSUMERS The government so far expects a levy of between 1.5-5.0 euro cents per kilowatt hour (kWh) on consumers to pay for 90% of the higher cost of wholesale gas, plus an as yet unspecified levy for gas storage, due to be published on Aug.
+18.

-The first of those alone would cost a four-person household consuming 20,000 kWh up to 1,000 euros ($1,022) extra, before value-added tax and regular seasonal price hikes.
+The first levy already would cost a four-person household consuming 20,000 kWh up to 1,000 euros ($1,030) extra, before value-added tax and time-lagged price hikes that would have to come necessarily after wholesale prices exploded.
 Even before the new measures, annual household gas bills are three times higher than a year ago, prices portal Verivox has calculated.

 The government opted for a general levy because companies would likely be sued by customers if they used price adjustment mechanisms.
 Customers must by law be notified of the levy six weeks in advance of the proposed Oct.
-1 start date, meaning the amount must be set by gas zone operator Trading Hub Europe (THE) by Aug.
-15, with utilities mailing consumers by Aug.
+1 start date, meaning THE is under a deadline if utilities want to write to consumers by Aug.
 19.

 Implementing the planned two-pronged levy makes the time frame even tighter.
 Given the levy will only be set for three months at a time, reviewing it will require regular and time-consuming administration.

-Utility companies' management and supervisory boards must approve the collection of levies even if it is mandated by the state, which is also time-consuming. ($1 = 0.9778 euros)
+LEGAL DEMANDS Utility companies' management and supervisory boards must approve the collection of levies even if it is mandated by the state, which is also time-consuming. ($1 = 0.9709 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)